Best beaches within a good distance to Surrey

 1. Mudeford Sandbank, Dorset

-The beach has toilets and shower facilities, as well as a small kiosk where you can grab food and drink supplies.
+The beach has toilets, shower facilities, and a small kiosk where you can grab food and drink supplies.

 Image from Oast House Archive